 5 Reasons you will love India!

 Inspired by incredible Dharavi slum?
-Pin it!
+Considering your own Dharavi tour?
+Pin this post for later!

 Hi!
 I’m Jill, and I’m a British blogger who has been travelling for more than 15 years, visiting over 60 countries on 6 continents.
 I love to travel both solo and with groups, and to discover the cultures and peoples of the countries I visit.
 And I love to share a good story or two along the way!